Unmanned Aerial Vehicles

 Providing anti-ice and de-ice protection, TKS has been specifically adapted for UAV application.
 Equipped with an in-flight ice detection system, it autonomously activates the dispersal of TKS fluid to break the bond of any accumulated ice and prevent further accretion across the airfoil.

-TKS for UAVs can clear ice at lower airspeeds and will withstand prolonged periods at altitudes that exceed the icing envelop.
+TKS for UAVs can clear ice at lower airspeeds and will withstand prolonged periods at altitudes that exceed the icing envelope.
 Designed to be lightweight and maintain natural laminar flow, it preserves the intended performance of the vehicle and minimise any undesirable reduction in fuel capacity.

 Preserves Natural Laminar Flow